Sri Prakash Lohia: Career

 In 1973, Lohia moved to Indonesia with his father Mohan Lal Lohia and started Indorama Synthetics, which began to manufacture spun yarns in 1976.

 The company was divided in the late 1980s by Mohan Lal Lohia between his three sons to avoid family disputes in the future.
-Lohia's elder brother Om Prakash moved to India and set up Indorama Synthetics.
-Aloke, Lohia's younger brother, went to Thailand to found Indorama Holdings, which is a wool yarn producer.

-In 1991, Indorama Synthetics diversified into the manufacture of polyester fibers and then polyester bottle-grade (PET) resins in 1995.
+Lohia's elder brother Om Prakash was living in India when a factory was set up for him, also called Indorama Synthetics (India) Ltd..
+Aloke, Lohia's younger brother, went to Thailand to start a new factory to produce Furfural alcohol from corn cobs.
+He later found Indorama Holdings, which is a wool yarn producer.
+SP Lohia remained in Indonesia to look after PT Indo Rama Synthetics which went public a few years later.
+He then diversified into manufacture of Polyester Yarns in the same campus where spun yarsns was being produced.

 In 2006, Lohia acquired an integrated olefin plant in Nigeria, which is today the largest petrochemical company in West Africa and the second largest olefin producer in Africa.

-Indorama Corporation is Lohia's principal holding company, which is based in Singapore.